V2G-liberty/HA-manual-install/README.md

 This is optional but highly recommended.
 You can get it from the official app store of your phone platform.
-If you’ve logged in, the mobile can later be used to receive notifications.
+If you’ve added your HA instance and logged in you can manage the charging via the app and, very conveniantly, receive notifications about the charging on you mobile.

 #### Make V2G Liberty your default dashboard

 After the restart (next step) you'll find the V2G Liberty dashboard in the sidebar.
 Probably underneath "Overview", which then likely is the current default dashboard.
 To make the V2G Liberty dashboard your default go to `Settings > Dashboards`.
-Select the V2G Liberty dashboard row and click th link "SET AS DEFAULT IN THIS DEVICE".
+Select the V2G Liberty dashboard row and click the link "SET AS DEFAULT IN THIS DEVICE".